 Behind Happy Faces; Taking Charge of Your Mental Health

 Ross’s struggles continued into his 20’s and the damage experienced during that time is something he is still processing today.
 During his most difficult times, he tried to hide what he was feeling to convince everyone that everything was ok, but that can only last for so long.
-Ross’s story resonates with the millions of students who are putting on a happy face to hide their true emotions.
+Ross’s story resonates with the millions of people who are putting on a happy face to hide their true emotions.

-Mental health challenges are the largest problems facing schools today.
-Twenty to twenty-five percent of students experience a mental health disorder each year.
+Mental health challenges are one of the largest problems facing our society.
+Twenty to twenty-five percent of people experience a mental health disorder each year.
 Suicide is a leading cause of death.
-Outside of diagnosable disorders students are dealing with lack of sleep, stress, and substance abuse.
+Outside of diagnosable disorders people are dealing with a lack of sleep, stress, and substance abuse.

-During these difficult times, it is imperative for young people to express what they are going through, know that they are not alone, and feel comfortable while seeking help.
+During these difficult times, it is imperative for people to express what they are going through, know that they are not alone, and feel comfortable while seeking help.
 It is ok to not be ok.